GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 ![org-wiki hierarchy](/posts/images/org-wiki-hierarchy.png)

 Scrapyard uses shelves at its top level.
-Bookmarks and page archives could be grouped in an hierarchical set of folders.
+Bookmarks and page archives could be grouped in a hierarchical tree of folders.

 ![Scrapyard hierarchy](/posts/images/scrapyard-hierarchy.png)